atu-se/atu.innomadic.com/courses/set/index.md

 * This week we will be looking at package management and we will use the Python ecosystem as an example

+Instructions for setting up Python virtual environment:

+1. Open Powershell as administrator and run `Set-ExecutionPolicy Unrestricted`
+2. Open a terminal to the folder you want to use
+3. python -m venv .venv
+4. Activate the environment .venv\Scripts\Activate.ps1

 ### Week of April 3

 For the mid-term exam, you should have an understanding of the concepts and practical aspects of: